-For the three month March 31, ns ended
+e months ended ch 31,

 2023 2022

-Cash interest paid \$ - \$
+Cash interest paid \$ - \$ -

-Cash income taxes paid \$ 5,368 \$
+Cash income taxes paid \$ 5,368 \$ -

 18. Capital Management

 The Company's strategy is to maintain a strong capital base in order to provide flexibility in the future development of the business and maintain the confidence of investors and capital markets.